 Prill cleanNOx urea skid

 This cleanNOx urea skid is mainly used when only large amounts of urea need to be dosed 20lmin - 100l/min.
 This large skid uses urea prill which is mixed with demineralised or towns water to create a urea solution.
-This way of dosing urea is operationally cheaper than the IBC’s, and it also allows you to change the urea concentration should you have any spikes of NOx.
+This way of dosing urea is operationally cheaper than the IBC’s, and it also allows you to change the urea concentration should you have any spikes of NOx emissions.

 The large skid has two built-in control panels - one to house all the pumps and dosing equipment and the other is to provide all the controls hardware and software, with its own HMI, which can be integrated into the sites SCADA system.